Freakonomics Radio - podcast cover

 How to Succeed at Failing, Part 2: Life and Death (Update)

 In medicine, failure can be catastrophic.
 It can also produce discoveries that save millions of lives.
 Tales from the front line, the lab, and the I.T. department.
+(Part two of a four-part series .)
 SOURCES: Amy Edmondson , professor of leadership management at Harvard Business School.
 Carole Hemmelgarn , co-founder of Patients for Patient Safety U.S. and director of the Clinical Quality, Safety & Leadership Master’s program at Georgetown University.
-Gary Klein , cognitive psychologist and pioneer in the field of naturalistic...
+Gary Klein , cognitive psychologist and p...

 May 14, 202553 minEp.
 562